-This six week course traced the development of Greek art from its beginnings in the Dark Ages to the Classical perfection of the 5th century BC.
+This six week course traces the development of Greek art from its beginnings in the Dark Ages to the Classical perfection of the 5th century BC.

 This six week course traced the development of Greek art from its beginnings in the Dark Ages to the Classical perfection of the 5th century BC.
 It also looked at how Greek art changed in the 4th century BC and the radical transformations which occurred as a result of the conquests of Alexander the Great, which extended the Greek world over the whole eastern Mediterranean and the Middle East.